pcengines/apu2-documentation/docs/pfSense-install-guide.md

 ```

 Open `/boot/loadef.conf.local`, change `console="comconsole,vidconsole"` to
 `console="comconsole"` and delete `boot_multicons="YES"` line.

-Append
-`hint.ahci.0.msi="0"` at the end and save.
+> This is needed for BIOS v4.6.4 or newer and v4.0.14 or newer to avoid doubled

-> This is needed for BIOS v4.6.4 or later and v4.0.14 or later to avoid doubled
+> output in loader.

-> output in loader. `hint.ahci.0.msi="0"` is needed when system hangs or reboots
+Also append `hint.ahci.0.msi="0"` on BIOS v4.6.7 or older to
-> after few hours uptime.
+prevent system hangs or reboots after few hours uptime.

 Edit `/boot/defaults/loader.conf`:
 - change `#boot_serial=""` to `boot_serial="YES"`